dlops-io/mega-pipeline/translate_text/README.md

 * You should be able to run your docker image by using:
 ```
-docker run --rm -ti --mount type=bind,source="$(pwd)",target=/app translate_text
+docker run --rm -ti -v "$(pwd)":/app translate_text
 ```

-* The `--mount type=bind,source="$(pwd)"` option is to mount your current working directory into the `/app` directory inside the container.
+* The `-v "(pwd)":/app` option is to mount your current working directory into the `/app` directory inside the container as a volume.
 This helps us during development of the app so when you change a source code file using VSCode from your host machine the files are automatically changed inside the container.

 ### Python packages required
 * `pipenv install` the following: